CFPB Takes Action Against TransUnion and Equifax

 On January 3rd, the Portland Herald Press reported that Maine has not met requirements set forth by the federal Real ID law, which sets federal standards for identification documents.
 If the state fails to act, on January 30th Maine’s driver licenses will no longer be accepted as a form of identification by the Transportation Security Administration for boarding flights and will not be accepted for entry into federal buildings.
 State officials have opposed the law because it puts “consolidated personal data at risk.”
 State Senator Bill Diamond has proposed legislation that would bring Maine into compliance with the federal law, and will likely be considered by Maine’s Transportation Committee in the coming weeks.
 Several other states also are considered non-compliant by the Department of Homeland Security and face the same January 30th deadline, including Kentucky, Montana, Pennsylvania, and South Carolina.

 The Washington D.C.
-Council unanimously passed the “Fair Credit in Employment Amendment Act” (Bill 21-244) to amend the Human Rights Act of 1977 and prevent employers from taking discriminatory action against applicants, interns and employees based on the individual’s “credit information.”
-The Fair Credit law prohibits most employers from requiring an applicant, intern, or employee to submit credit information as part of the hiring process or during the individual’s employment with the employer.
-It also prohibits most employers from using, referring to, or inquiring into an applicant, intern, or employee’s credit information.
+Council unanimously passed the “Fair Credit in Employment Amendment Act” (Bill 21-244) to amend the Human Rights Act of 1977 and prevent employers from taking discriminatory action against candidates, interns and employees based on the individual’s “credit information.”
+The Fair Credit law prohibits most employers from requiring an candidate, intern, or employee to submit credit information as part of the hiring process or during the individual’s employment with the employer.
+It also prohibits most employers from using, referring to, or inquiring into an candidate, intern, or employee’s credit information.
 This law does not apply to federal jobs, D.C. police, special police, campus police, or financial institutions where the job involves access to personal financial information, or otherwise required by D.C. law or pursuant to lawfully issued subpoena.
-The Fair Credit law is similar to D.C.’s 2014 “Ban the Box” law prohibiting employers from asking applicants about their criminal history before making a conditional offer of employment.
+The Fair Credit law is similar to D.C.’s 2014 “Ban the Box” law prohibiting employers from asking candidates about their criminal history before making a conditional offer of employment.
 However, unlike D.C.’s “Ban the Box” law, where employers can check for criminal convictions after the conditional offer is made and rescind an offer under certain circumstances, the D.C.
 Council concluded that credit history is rarely, if ever, relevant to the hiring process.
-Therefore, the Fair Credit law bans most employers from inquiring into or using an applicant or employee’s credit history at any point during the hiring process.
+Therefore, the Fair Credit law bans most employers from inquiring into or using an candidate or employee’s credit history at any point during the hiring process.
 The law is under review by Mayor Muriel Bowser.
 The Mayor has not indicated whether she supports the law and will sign the legislation, but the Fair Credit law would be veto-proof if the unanimous support of the D.C.
 Council holds.
 Once approved by Mayor Bowser (or approved by at least two-third vote of the D.C.
 Council should the Mayor veto the bill), the Act will be submitted to the U.S. Congress for a 30-day Congressional review.
 If after 30 days Congress fails to enact a joint resolution disapproving the D.C.
 Council’s law (which must be approved by the President), the Fair Credit Act would become law in D.C.
 This process could be complete as early as spring 2017.

 Texas Introduces State Pay Equity Bill Banning Inquiries into Prior Salaries